cloud-gov/cg-site/content/overview/pricing/quotas.md

 - Service instances.
 - Access to paid plans.

-If a new application `push` would exceed your organization's quota the request will fail with status code `400` and a message describing the limit that would be exceeded.
+If a new application `push` would exceed your organization's quota, the request will fail with status code `400` and a message that describes the limit that would be exceeded.

 **Example:**